 Hospitality takes planning for our Christmas Eve services.
 Here is a quick and easy check list:

-1. Greeters: This is a ministry of hospitality and there is no better time than Christmas Eve to warmly welcome your church visitors.
-Cynthia Weems has written a great article in Leading Ideas about greeters at Christmas Eve services.
+This is a ministry of hospitality and there is no better time than Christmas Eve to warmly welcome your church visitors.
 Invite people, especially new members, to be greeters for this one service.
 It gives them a chance to serve, meet others, and it gives your regular greeters an evening off.

 You will want to schedule more than your usual number of greeters because of the increased attendance.
 Make sure they know to welcome people, and help them find the restrooms and the nursery.
 It is especially nice – and helpful – to have a greeter or two stand outside the doors to your church and then others on the inside.
 There should be greeters at all doors.

-6. Social Media: If your church has a Facebook page, put your service times and nursery information on it.
+If your church has a Facebook page, put your service times and nursery information on it.
 You can then “boost” this post to reach more people.
-It is a very cost-effective method of marketing that, I have found reaches thousands more people than traditional print advertising.
+It is a very cost-effective method of marketing that, I have found, can reach more people than traditional print advertising.

 This last tip is not about about welcoming visitors, it's about thanking everyone who helped create the welcome!
 The first week of January send a thank you note to everyone who helped make your Christmas Eve services so beautiful.